pablo8421/uncertain_graphs/README.md

 ### Running community detection on graphs
 * COMMUNITY_DETECTION: Runs the different community detection algorithms on the graphs generated before.
 It can be found [here](Experiments/evaluate_community_detection.py).

+### Datasets format
+The datasets require a specific format to be run.
+Two files must exists inside the datasets folder in a folder with the name of the dataset.
+* The first file must be named as the dataset and followed by _edges.txt.
+It must contain the pairwise edges, separated by a space.
+* The second file must be named as the dataset and followed by a _comm.txt.
+It must contain the community belonging of each node, separated by a space.